Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/01-htcondor.md

 - `CUBACORES GOMAXPROCS JULIA_NUM_THREADS MKL_NUM_THREADS NUMEXPR_NUM_THREADS OMP_NUM_THREADS OMP_THREAD_LIMIT OPENBLAS_NUM_THREADS TF_LOOP_PARALLEL_ITERATIONS TF_NUM_THREADS` are set to the number of cpu cores provisioned to this job.
 Should be at least RequestCpus, but HTCondor may match a job to a bigger slot.
 Jobs should not spawn more than this number of cpu-bound threads, or their performance will suffer.
 Many third party libraries like OpenMP obey these environment variables.

 - `X509_USER_PROXY` gives the full path to the X.509 user proxy file if one is associated with the job.
 Typically, a user will specify x509userproxy in the submit description file.

-- Resource Limitations on a Running Job

-HTCondor may configure the system a job runs on to prevent a job from using all the resources on a machine.

-Jobs may see

-- A private (non-shared) /tmp and /var/tmp directory

-- A private (non-shared) /dev/shm

-- A limit on the amount of memory they can allocate, above which the job may be placed on hold or evicted by the system.

-- A limit on the amount of CPU cores the may use, above which the job may be blocked, and will run very slowly

 {: .challenge_ brown box}